Belém

-Belém (/pt/; Portuguese for Bethlehem; initially called Nossa Senhora de Belém do Grão-Pará, in English Our Lady of Bethlehem of Great Pará), often called Belém of Pará, is the capital and largest city of the state of Pará in the north of Brazil.
+Belém (/pt-BR/; Portuguese for 'Bethlehem'; initially called Nossa Senhora de Belém do Grão-Pará, in English Our Lady of Bethlehem of Great Pará), often called Belém of Pará, is the capital and largest city of the state of Pará in the North of Brazil.
 It is the gateway to the Amazon River with a busy port, airport, and bus/coach station.
 Belém lies approximately 100 km (62.1 miles) upriver from the Atlantic Ocean, on the Pará River, which is part of the greater Amazon River system, separated from the larger part of the Amazon delta by Ilha de Marajó (Marajo Island).
 With an estimated population of 1,398,531 people — or 2,491,052, considering its metropolitan area — it is the 12th most populous city in Brazil, as well as the 16th by economic relevance.
 It is the second largest in the North Region, second only to Manaus, in the state of Amazonas.

 Founded in 1616 by the Kingdom of Portugal, Belém was the first European colony on the Amazon but did not become part of Brazil until 1775.
 The newer part of the city has modern buildings and skyscrapers.
 The colonial portion retains the charm of tree-filled squares, churches and traditional blue tiles.
 The city has a rich history and architecture from colonial times.
 Recently, it witnessed a skyscraper boom.

 Belém is also known as the Metropolis of the Brazilian Amazon region or the Cidade das Mangueiras (City of Mango Trees) due to the vast number of those trees found in the city.
 Brazilians often refer to the city as Belém do Pará ("Belém of Pará") rather than just Belém, a reference to an earlier name for the city, Santa Maria de Belém do Grão Pará ("Saint Mary of Bethlehem of Great Pará"), and also to differentiate it from a number of other towns called Belém in Brazil, as well as the city of Bethlehem in the West Bank of Palestine.
 It is named after Santa Maria de Belém in Lisbon, also better known by its shortened name, Belém.

 Belém is served by Belém International Airport, which connects the city with the rest of Brazil and other cities in South America, North America (United States) and Europe (Lisbon).
 The city is also home to the Federal University of Pará and the State University of Pará.

 Etymology

-Belém is the Portuguese name for Bethlehem, and has its origin in Hebrew which means "the house of bread".
-Initially the city was called "St. Mary of Bethlehem of Pará" (Santa Maria de Belém do Pará) or "Our Lady of Bethlehem of Greater Pará" (Nossa Senhora de Belém do Grão Pará), eventually shortened to Belém do Pará (name given by Philip III of Spain), in reference to Christmas; the day when captain Francisco Caldeira Castelo Branco left from the city of São Luís in 1615 to conquer the lands of Pará.
+The name Belém is the Portuguese version of English Bethlehem, ultimately from Hebrew בֵּית לֶחֶם (bēṯ lɛ́ḥɛm, literally “house of bread”).
+Originally, the city was named "Santa Maria de Belém do Pará" (Saint Mary of Bethlehem in Pará) or "Nossa Senhora de Belém do Grão-Pará (Our Lady of Bethlehem of Grão-Pará).
+This was eventually abbreviated to "Belém do Pará."